Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Method

-\subsection{Pose Projection Strategy}
+\subsubsection{Pose Projection Strategy}

 Benefiting from the effective avatar representation, our method can reconstruct detailed human appearances under the training poses.
 However, given the inherently data-driven nature of learning-based avatars, addressing generalization to novel poses is also necessary and important.
-Hence, we propose to utilize Principal Component Analysis (PCA) to project a novel driving pose signal into the distribution of seen training poses for better generalization.
+RAM-Avatar \cite{deng2024ramavatar} trains a VAE to transform the testing pose into an in-distribution one.
+In this work, we propose to utilize Principal Component Analysis (PCA) to project a novel driving pose signal into the distribution of seen training poses for better generalization.
 Specifically, given a pose condition represented by posed position maps, we extract valid points and concatenate them as a vector $\mathbf{x}_t\in\mathbb{R}^{3M}$ ($M$ is the point number).
-The feature of each training frame composes a matrix $\mathbf{X}=[\mathbf{x}_1,\cdots,\mathbf{x}_T]$, where $T$ is the number of training frames.
+The vector of each training frame composes a matrix $\mathbf{X}=[\mathbf{x}_1,\cdots,\mathbf{x}_T]$, where $T$ is the number of training frames.
 We perform PCA on $\mathbf{X}$, producing $N$ principal components $\mathbf{S}=[\mathbf{s}_1,\cdots,\mathbf{s}_N]\in\mathbb{R}^{3M\times N}$ and standard deviation of each component $\sigma_i$.
-Given position maps derived by a novel driving pose, we project the corresponding feature $\mathbf{x}$ into the PCA space by
+Given position maps derived by a novel driving pose, we project the corresponding vector $\mathbf{x}$ into the PCA space by

 where $\bar{\mathbf{x}}$ is the mean of $\mathbf{X}$.
 Then we reconstruct the positions from the low-dimensional coefficient $\boldsymbol{\beta}$ by

 then we reshape $\mathbf{x}_\text{recon}$ into a $M\times 3$ tensor, and scatter it onto the position maps.
 To constrain the reconstructed position maps to lie in the distribution of training poses, we clip each component of $\boldsymbol{\beta}$ within the bound of $[-2\sigma_i,2\sigma_i]$.
 Overall, the pose projection strategy ensures reasonable interpolation within the distribution of training poses, enabling better generalization to novel poses as shown in Fig.~\ref{fig: eval pose projection}.